xsf/xmpp.org/content/community/sponsors/_index.md

 {{< figure src="/images/logos/tygrys.png" link="/sponsors/tygrys" class="p-2 sponsor-logo" >}}

 Tygrys is an expansive tech suite crafted to deliver secure and efficient communication for individuals and teams.
 Integrating our XMPP service supplemented with a hand-made multi-platform XMPP client, email service, and comprehensive project and code management tools, the suite is designed from the ground up for seamless operation across multiple platforms.
-By prioritizing user privacy, Tygrys ensures that personal data remains strictly in the hands of its users, with our staunch commitment to having no data to collect and nothing to track
+By prioritizing user privacy, Tygrys ensures that personal data remains strictly in the hands of its users, with our staunch commitment to having no data to collect and nothing to track.

 [more about Tygrys](/sponsors/tygrys)